SAP-samples/codejam-cap-llm/exercises/11-data-masking-and-anonymization/README.md

 To apply data masking to your orchestration workflow you can use the orchestration API of the SAP Cloud SDK for AI configuring the needed meassurements within the orchestration client.
 If you want to manage data masking on a more central place in case you are re-using this configurations for multiple projects or you want to have this maintained outside of code to ease continuase updates of your workflow the SAP AI Launchpad allows you to configure data masking in the orchestration workflow editor.

-You will apply pseudonymization for both approaches.
+You will apply anonymization for both approaches in the beginning and change that to pseudonymization to see the difference.

 ### Use the orchestration API of the SAP Cloud SDK for AI

 Using the orchestration API allows you to define data masking options within the initializer of the orchestration client.
 You will now define a masking provider, a piece of software responsible for performing the data masking, to your client initialization.
-The used masking provider for today is the SAP Data Privacy Integration, and you are going to use pseudonymization as data masking method.
+The used masking provider for today is the SAP Data Privacy Integration, and you are going to use anonymization and pseudonymization as data masking method.

 Because the prompt to the chat model includes the email address, first and last name of the recruiter you want to make sure that this information is not being sent to the chat model.
 You can define what entities you want to mask and you can look at the full list via the link in the further reading section of this exercise.